England vs Bangladesh ICC Cricket World Cup 2007

 Vaughan is averaging only 13 in the tournament, and coach Duncan Fletcher said: "He probably just puts pressure on himself, knowing as captain he has to go out there and get runs.
 "I believe he is a good one-day batsman, but he has got to get back to realising his true potential, Fletcher was quoted as saying to BBC.

-Bangladesh team (from): Habibul Bashar (capt), Javed Omar, Tamim Iqbal, Aftab Ahmed, Mohammad Ashraful, Saqibul Hasan, Mushfiqur Rahim (wkt) Mashrafe bin Mortaza, Mohammad Rafique, Abdur Razzak, Syed Rasel, Shahriar Nafees, Farhad Reza, Rajin Saleh, Shahadat Hossain.
+Bangladesh team (from): Habibul Bashar (Captain), Javed Omar, Tamim Iqbal, Aftab Ahmed, Mohammad Ashraful, Saqibul Hasan, Mushfiqur Rahim (Wicket Keeper) Mashrafe bin Mortaza, Mohammad Rafique, Abdur Razzak, Syed Rasel, Shahriar Nafees, Farhad Reza, Rajin Saleh, Shahadat Hossain.

 Cricket Results